 2) Hard drive failures: Usually, most of the data losses occur due to malfunctions in the system and hard drive failure is one of the most common causes of data loss.
 Hard drives are the most delicate part of the computers and they break down more than any other device.

-The reason behind most of the hard disk damages are mechanical issues, human mishandling, overheats, sudden power failure, liquid damage, etc. To prevent such kinds of failures, the key is to keep your computer totally dust-free.
+The reason behind most of the hard disk damages is mechanical issues, human mishandling, overheats, sudden power failure, liquid damage, etc. To prevent such kinds of failures, the key is to keep your computer dust-free.

 3) Power failure: An instant shutdown of computers without following a proper shutdown procedure may affect operation systems or hardware of computers and the reason behind this is a power failure.
 Many computer parts get damaged due to sudden changes in the voltage.

-An access to automatic backups enables you to recover your work from any accidents caused by power failures.
-Also, it is recommended to use a generator or a backup battery to protect your system during a power failure and more than that back up your data on a regular basis and keep them in a safe place so that you can recover all your data after power failures.
+Access to automatic backups enables you to recover your work from any accidents caused by power failures.
+Also, it is recommended to use a generator or a backup battery to protect your system during a power failure and more than that back up your data regularly and keep them in a safe place so that you can recover all your data after power failures.

 4) Fire explosions: Undoubtedly explosions happen rarely but they destroy entirely both the computer and data saved on it.
 Even fire is also dangerous to the backups that are stored in the same house and if the computer and backup drive will be damaged, then the data will be entirely lost.
 Therefore, it is ideal to make regular backups and store them in different locations.

 5) Human faults: Another most prevalent cause of data is human error and it can happen due to the accidental deletion of data files and folders.
 And also it almost makes recovery impossible if the files are deleted without having any backups available.